lspector/lspector.github.io/index.md

 - [Interpush](https://lspector.github.io/interpush/), an online Push interpreter.

-- [Parrondo's Paradox simulator](https://lspector.people.amherst.edu/parrondos-paradox), for exploring puzzles in game theory about how combinations of losing strategies win.
+- [Parrondo's Paradox simulator](https://lspector.people.amherst.edu/parrondos-paradox), for exploring puzzles in game theory about how combinations of losing strategies can win.